Compare

 Where TenantHub fits

 TenantHub gives each tenant a hub for messages, fix requests, rent reminders, manual tracking, and payment information.
-When you are ready, paid plans turn on bank rent payments, autopay, receipts, and automatic payment tracking.
+When you are ready, ACH collection turns on bank rent payments, autopay, receipts, and automatic payment tracking for a flat $4.99 per successful payment.

 Start with a free tenant hub.
-Upgrade when rent needs autopay.
+Pay only when rent is successfully collected.

 Keep tenant messages, fix requests, reminders, and rent records out of scattered payment app notes.